Daniel Little Horn (Dan 7:7-8)

 Annotation: The "little horn" and the "last wicked king"

-[the eighth world power] who springs from the seventh head of the wild beast [seventh world power - England/America] are likely one and the same!
-He is an eighth king, seemingly for the sole purpose of going off into destruction; as he leads Satan's whole wicked world system with him.
+[the wannabe eighth world power] who springs from the seventh head of John's wild beast [seventh world power - England/America] are likely one and the same!
+He is some sort of short lived eighth king, seemingly for the sole purpose of going off into destruction; as he leads Satan's whole wicked world system with him.

-Can you see this eighty wannabe king of the world is the last king in the sense of being the final and absolute manifestation of mankind's attempts to govern themselves apart from God.
-That is the same as saying they have chosen to be under the influence of Satan.
+Can you see why it is perfect this eighth wannabe king of the world is also its "last" king?
+That is perfect in the sense of him being the final and absolute manifestation of mankind's attempts to govern themselves apart from God.
+Which is the same as saying they have chosen to be under the influence of Satan.
 Satan and his kings have tried to appear righteous and upright. (

-2 Cor 11:12-15) So this eighty king and/or world power must be for the purpose of revealing this clearly to everyone: There is no hope in anything except the Kingdom of Christ Jesus.
-Submit to Christ or die with Satan's world, and it's last king...
+2 Cor 11:12-15) So, this eighth and final king and/or world power must be for the purpose of revealing this simple truth clearly to everyone: There is no hope in anything except the Kingdom of Christ Jesus.
+Submit to Christ; or die with Satan's world, as they marvel at it's last wicked rising king...

 So some details remain interpretive.